heyshivamjaiswal/Folio/README.md

 ---

-## What Atlas actually does differently
+## What Folio actually does differently

 Most RAG demos look the same: upload a document, ask a question, get an answer, hope it's right.
-Atlas is built around one specific idea — **an answer is only useful if you can check it** — and that shapes every design decision below.
+Folio is built around one specific idea  **an answer is only useful if you can check it**  and that shapes every design decision below.

 - **Real citations, not vibes.** Every claim links to the PDF page, the video timestamp, or the article it came from — clickable, not just labeled.
-- **It tells you when it's guessing.** If your saved content doesn't have a good answer, Atlas doesn't quietly blend in general knowledge.
+- **It tells you when it's guessing.** If your saved content doesn't have a good answer, Folio doesn't quietly blend in general knowledge.
 It falls back to a live web search only in "Ask Anything" mode, and says so explicitly in the answer.
-- **It admits when it doesn't know.** Ask a narrow question about one source and Atlas can't find it?
-You get told plainly, with a prompt to broaden the search — not a hallucinated guess.
+- **It admits when it doesn't know.** Ask a narrow question about one source and Folio can't find it?
+You get told plainly, with a prompt to broaden the search  not a hallucinated guess.
 - **Cross-source conflict awareness.** If two saved sources disagree, the model is instructed to surface that disagreement instead of silently picking one.

 ---